tweag/skyscope/README.md

 ### Option 2: Build and run it from source (requires [Nix](https://nixos.org/download.html))

-If you're running MacOS you'll need to build Skyscope yourself:
+If you're running MacOS, you'll need to build Skyscope yourself:

 1. Clone the repository:
 ```bash